• Skip to primary navigation

 Not covered

-Directors and officers liability (D&O) applies.
+Directors and officers liability (D&O) applies

-Insurance policies for real estate brokerages
+Notes on the kinds of insurance policies for real estate brokerages

 Excess insurance

-The nature of the work done by a brokerage should guide whether to buy excess insurance and how much.
-The increase in values of BC real property to historic levels justifies close consideration of this issue.
-Also, if the brokerage is engaged in marketing multiple-unit housing, brokerages should note that multiple claims from the same project may be related claims and subject to one limit of coverage under the Indemnity Plan.
+• If your brokerage is engaged in the marketing of multiple-unit housing, brokerages should note that multiple claims from the same project may be related claims and subject to one limit of coverage under the Indemnity Plan.

 Crime (Fidelity) insurance (which may include Social Engineering and Funds Transfer Frauds)